mojohaus/versions/README.md

-# MojoHaus Versions Maven Plugin
+# MojoHaus Versions Maven Plugin - JGit PoC

 This is an updated version of [versions-maven-plugin](http://www.mojohaus.org/versions-maven-plugin/) with a jGit hack to perform commit based on properties update (`mvn versions:update-properties`)